-This is a tractor-mounted PTO-powered machine with a telescopic propeller shaft suitable for tractors of 35 HP and above to dig out and uproot the groundnut.
-Groundnuts are uprooted from the soil with the help of the machine’s harvesting blade (V shaped) of the machine is used to uproot the groundnuts.
-The blade is hardened by treating at a very high temperature in oil and can work in different kinds of soil.
-It has an adjustable width, and the penetration angle can be varied.
-The uprooted groundnuts are conveyed from ground level to a higher level for collection using a conveyor belt.
-The belt keeps vibrating as a result of which the pods get cleaned off the attached soil.
+Sanjay’s innovation is a tractor-mounted, PTO-powered machine with a telescopic propeller shaft, suitable for tractors of 35 HP and above.
+It can dig out and uproot groundnuts from the soil.
+The harvesting blade (V shaped) of the machine is used to uproot the groundnuts.
+The blade is hardened by treating in oil at a very high temperature to make it suitable for work in different kinds of soil.
+It has an adjustable width and with variable penetration angle.
+Once uprooted, the conveyer belt conveys the groundnuts from the ground level to a higher level.
+During the process, the belt keeps vibrating, as a result of which the pods get cleaned of the attached soil.
 The collection box then opens to form the bed for groundnuts to dry.
 As the machine is heavy, wheels are provided at the rear to reduce the load on the tractor.
-Though the productivity of the machine depends on the type of soil, on average, the machine can harvest about 3 to 4 Veega (0.4 Acre) per hour.
-In comparison to other alternatives, this machine not only mechanizes the digging but also undertakes cleaning and drying.
-Other alternatives commonly used are a single offset beam digger and the manual pulling of groundnut.
-In the latter, three to five persons are required to pull out plants, which have been dug, and additionally, other processes such as cleaning (removing soil from plants and pods ) have to be done manually.
-In the single offset digger, digging is done mechanically, and subsequently, the pods are collected manually.
+Though the productivity of the machine depends on the type of soil, on an average, it can harvest about 3 to 4 Veega (0.4 Acre) per hour.
+In comparison to other alternatives, this machine not only mechanizes the digging but also undertakes cleaning and drying as well.
+Other alternatives commonly used are single offset beam digger and manual labor.
+In the latter case, three to five persons are required to pull out the plants, which have already been dug, and then clean the groundnuts, that is, remove soil from the plants.
+With the single offset digger, digging is done mechanically and subsequently, the pods are collected manually.
 This machine saves considerable labor, operating time and cost of operation compared to conventional methods.
-Moreover, this one machine can be used in different kinds of soil.
-The testing of the device was done at CAET, Junagadh Agricultural University, Junagadh, where the results were found to be appreciable.
+Moreover, this machine can be used in different kinds of soil.
+The testing of the device was done at CAET, Junagadh Agricultural University, Junagadh and the results were found to be appreciable.
 The price of the machine is Rs.
 95,000 – (Ex-factory India packaging).
 The price does not include transportation cost, taxes etc.

-Future aspirations: Mr. Sanjay Tilwa has managed to sell a few units of his groundnut digger.
+Status of Innovation: Mr. Sanjay Tilwa has managed to sell a few units of his groundnut digger.
 The product has received appreciation from both experts and farmers, pointing to a good potential in the market.
-While working on the ground digger, Sanjaybhai also realized that he needed to diversify as this machine had a season-based demand, he needed to diversify.
-This made him develop another innovative tool – the reversible plows, which are also attached to the tractor.
-He has made different models of these ploughs viz. manual, machine, hydraulic operated, and a few more.
-He started selling them a few months back and has managed a decent sale since then.
+While working on the ground digger, Sanjay realized that he would have to diversify as this machine had a season-based demand.
+Accordingly, he developed another innovative tool – the reversible ploughs, which are also attached to the tractor.
+There are different variations of the plough, including manual, machine, hydraulic operated and a few more.
+He began selling these a few months back and has managed decent sales.
 Presently, Sanjay is actively engaged in fabricating and improving the digging machine, which he plans to make suitable for multiple crops.